Azure/bicep-types-az/generated/network/microsoft.network/2016-03-30/types.md

 * **frontendIPConfiguration**: [SubResource](#subresource)
 * **frontendPortRangeEnd**: int (Required): Gets or sets the ending port range for the NAT pool.
 You can specify any port number you choose, but the port numbers specified for each role in the service must be unique.
 Possible values range between 1 and 65535, inclusive
 * **frontendPortRangeStart**: int (Required): Gets or sets the starting port range for the NAT pool.
 You can specify any port number you choose, but the port numbers specified for each role in the service must be unique.
 Possible values range between 1 and 65535, inclusive
 * **protocol**: 'Tcp' | 'Udp' (Required): Gets or sets the transport protocol for the external endpoint.
-Possible values are Udp or Tcp.
+Possible values are Udp or Tcp
 * **provisioningState**: string: Gets or sets Provisioning state of the PublicIP resource Updating/Deleting/Failed

 ## LoadBalancingRule